ENGL 3083 - Technical Writing

 Academic Search Premier:

 Professional Development Collections

 From the NSU-BA Library website there is a VERY helpful link to a Research Guide which lists books and websites about citation formats such as APA, MLA, Chicago, and Turabian.

 An all-purpose writers' resource and searchable database.
 Includes information on different markets for various writing types and genres (medical writing, poetry, e-publishing, technical writing, songwriting, screenwriting, fiction, greeting cards, business writing, research, journalism), news, author interviews, message boards, job listings, bestseller lists, writers groups, organizations, contests, conferences, and more.
 Browsable and searchable.

-Writers and Editors: This Occupational Outlook Handbook entry
+Writers and Authors and Editors: This Occupational Outlook Handbook entry

 describes the nature of the work of writing and editing professionals, such as